SorellaLabs/brontes/book/cli/brontes/run.md

       --brontes-db-path <BRONTES_DB_PATH>
           path to the brontes libmdbx db

+      --ranges <RANGES>...
+          Optional Multiple Ranges, format: "start1-end1 start2-end2 ..."
+Use this if you want to specify the exact, non continuous block ranges you want to run

   -m, --max-tasks <MAX_TASKS>
           Optional Max Tasks, if omitted it will default to 80% of the number of physical cores on your machine